CNC Milling Guide

 CNC Milling: Creating a 3D model in a CAD software

 Designers create a replica of the object, accounting for dimensions, tolerances, and materials.
 An important aspect of the design phase is Design For Manufacturing (DFM), the process of optimising a model design according to specific guidelines to ensure seamless and cost-effective manufacturing.
 DFM for CNC milling covers tolerancing, size & geometry limitations, and feature recommendations.
 See our DFM guide to learn more about optimising designs for manufacturing.
-Upload your designs to our instant quoting platform, to receive complimentary DFM.
+Upload your designs to our instant quoting platform to receive complimentary DFM.
 After creating the model, the designer saves and exports the file in CAD format.

 Converting from CAD file format to machine language